werf/werf/docs/_includes/cli/werf_dismiss.md

 Helm Release will be purged and optionally Kubernetes Namespace.

 Environment is a required param for the dismiss by default, because it is needed to construct Helm Release name and Kubernetes Namespace.
-Either --environment or CI_ENVIRONMENT_SLUG should be specified for command.
+Either --env or CI_ENVIRONMENT_SLUG should be specified for command.

 Read more info about Helm Release name, Kubernetes Namespace and how to change it: https://flant.github.io/werf/reference/deploy/deploy_to_kubernetes.html